nadialefebvre/monty-hall-solution/README.md

 # Monty Hall solution

-The Monty Hall solution is an implementation of the Monty Hall problem, a probability puzzle inspired by a game show scenario.
+The Monty Hall solution is an implementation of the Monty Hall problem, a probability puzzle inspired by a game show.
 This code simulates the probability problem where a player is presented with three doors, one hiding a car prize and the other two, goats.
 The player initially selects one door, after which the host reveals a non-chosen door that doesn't hide the car.
 The player is then given the choice to keep their initial choice or switch to the other unopened door.

 ## Problem overview